nikhilgit630/live-polling-platform/README.md

-# Move37 Ventures Real-Time Polling Application
+# Live-Polling Platform

-A robust backend service for a real-time polling application built with Node.js, Express, PostgreSQL, Prisma, and WebSockets.
+  -Live Polling Platform – A real-time polling backend using Node.js, Express, PostgreSQL, and Prisma, with WebSocket support for instant vote updates.
+Users can create polls, vote, and view live results.
+Built with a scalable schema, RESTful APIs, and clean architecture to showcase robust backend development.

 ## 🚀 Features